Table of Contents

 Next up in our list of herbs which can help shed fat is the destroyer of weakness and the conqueror of mountains, Shilajit.

-This miraculous substance from Ayurvedic medicine is noted primarily for its effects in increasing energy.
+This miraculous natural weight loss supplement from Ayurvedic medicine is noted primarily for its effects in increasing energy.
 Many people will notice it immediately after consuming either the Shilajit Powder or Shilajit Resin.

 Preliminary research shows that the fulvic acids, humic acids, and dibenzo-α-pyrones it contains increase mitochondria respiration.[5,6] If you’re not familiar with them, mitochondria are the powerhouses inside of all of your cells, which are responsible for churning out ATP, the energy molecule that drives everything we do.